• Skip to primary navigation

 milk and cream added to the soup

 Add the milk and heavy cream to the soup, mixing well.
-Bring the soup to a light boil, reduce the heat to simmer and allow to simmer for 30-45 minutes, stirring occasionally.
+Bring the soup to a light boil, and reduce the heat to a simmer.
+Allow the mixture to simmer for 30-45 minutes, stirring occasionally.

 adding halibut to the pot and re-seasoning soup

-After allowing the soup to simmer, add the halibut and black pepper.
+After allowing the soup to simmer, add the chopped cod fillets and black pepper.
 Let the soup continue to simmer over low heat for an additional 15-20 minutes.
 Or until the halibut is fully cooked.

 finished chowder in stock pot